Eachsoft/EachPy/docs/README.md

 Then in the root of the repository execute
 ```
-# 1. build the distribution.
+# To build the distribution.
+Use "-e" to make it editable.
 python3 -m pip install -e .
 ```